realadammatthew/humbleberger/src/copy/is-yeshua-still-alive-today.md

 Yeshua’s resurrection and ongoing life are the foundation of our hope:

-1. **High Priest Forever**: “He always lives to intercede for those who come to God through Him” (Hebrews 7:25), securing forgiveness.
+1. **High Priest Forever**: “He always lives to intercede for those who come to G-d through Him” (Hebrews 7:25), securing forgiveness.
-2. **Reigning Lord**: “All authority in heaven and on earth has been given to Me” (Matthew 28:18).
+2. **Reigning L-RD**: “All authority in heaven and on earth has been given to Me” (Matthew 28:18).
 Yeshua rules, advancing His kingdom.
 3. **Present by His Spirit**: “I will not leave you as orphans; I will come to you” (John 14:18).
 His Spirit empowers and comforts believers.
 4. **Returning King**: His resurrection guarantees His return to bring peace to Israel and the world (Isaiah 11).